• Skip to primary navigation

 What Is Winter Sowing?

-In our own zone 5b garden, winter sowing allows us to plant some of our hardy annual and perennial seeds, and place them outside in winter.
-This is a great method for starting seeds in a cold climate, because once planted, all you have to do is wait until spring.
+In our own zone 5b garden, winter sowing allows us to plant some of our hardy annual, herb, and perennial seeds in containers, and place them outside in winter.
+This is a great method for starting seeds in a cold climate, because once planted, pretty well all you have to do is wait until spring.

 winter sowing in milk jug next to a planter with evergreens